-With the holidays approaching, expect a barrage of mail, phone calls and Facebook posts soliciting donations to charities.
-'Tis the season of giving and we all want to be generous, but it can be hard to see past the heartstring-tugging marketing campaigns — who doesn't want to save baby polar bears and feed hungry kids? — and decide which charities will do the most good with your money.
+We're often barraged by mail, phone calls and Facebook posts soliciting donations to charities.
+We all want to be generous, but it can be hard to see past the heartstring-tugging marketing campaigns — who doesn't want to save baby polar bears and feed hungry kids? — and decide which charities will do the most good with your money.

 We talked to experts in charity evaluation to help us answer five of the most important questions when choosing a charity.
 As an overall tip, they agreed that the smartest way to donate is to be proactive.
 Don't wait for charities to solicit you, because you're liable to make a donation decision based solely on emotional appeal.
 Instead, do your homework and find charities that not only mean something to you personally but have a proven track record of success.
 Here are five questions to help guide your charity decisions.